ANZSoilData/def-au-schema-json/README.md

 [JSON Schema](https://json-schema.org/) and the
 [JSON Schema Specification](https://json-schema.org/specification.html).

-> This work currently uses `draft/2020-12` of the specification.
+> This work currently uses `draft/2020-12` of the JSON Schema specification.

 ## Navigating this repository